HL7/davinci-deqm/source/pages/_includes/mrp-indv-report-example1.md

 **Scenario:**

-Reporter X submits a MRP Individual Report for Patient P to Receiver Z.  The body of the request is a transaction bundle including the Individual MeasureReport and Task resources all the related resources containing the relevant data used to compute the CQM criteria.
+Payer X who is acting in the role of a Reporter submits a MRP Individual Report for Patient P to Receiver Z.  The body of the request is a transaction bundle including the Individual MeasureReport and Task resources all the related resources containing the relevant data used to compute the CQM criteria.
 An HTTP Status success code is returned on successful submission.

 **POST Summary Report**